ReNothingg/ReNothingg/README-en.md

 * 🌱 Learning Unity and Unreal Engine for game development.
 * 👯 Looking to collaborate on interesting projects.
 * 📫 Contact: [Telegram](https://t.me/ReNothingg) / [renothingg@gmail.com](mailto:renothingg@gmail.com)
-* ⚡ Fun fact: I love mountain hiking and portrait photography.
+* ⚡ Fun fact: My most used shortcut is Ctrl+Z. Because you don't always have to live with the consequences of your decisions.

 ---